Billy Carden: Short tracks

 Carden started his racing career in his home state of Georgia in 1947.
 He went on to claim championships on tracks in Georgia and Tennessee and raced with Fonty Flock and Bob Flock.
-Carden also competed at several Georgia racetracks on a part-time basis, winning a 200 lap race at Lakewood Speedway over 1949 NASCAR champion Red Byron.
+Carden also competed at several Georgia racetracks on a part-time basis, winning a 200 lap AAA Stock Car National Championship race at Lakewood Speedway over eventual 1950 AAA champion Jay Frank - whose tire blew while leading late, and 1949 NASCAR champion Red Byron.
 He won a 1948 race at Columbus Speedway that was marred by a Byron crash that resulted in the death of a seven-year-old spectator.
 Carden owned his hometown Mableton Speedway in 1948 and 1949 while racing at it.